 Mow It Right.
-Mowing your lawn to the proper height reduces Flea and Tick hang-outs.
+Mowing your lawn to the proper height reduces pest hang-outs.
 Both of these insects hide in longer grass.
 Not mowing grass too short also helps attract Spiders and Ants, two major Flea predators.

 Avoid Overwatering.
-Fleas and Ticks prefer moist environs.
+They prefer moist environments.
 An overwatered or poorly-draining lawn can extend an invitation to these insects.
 Ensure you're watering your lawn properly.
 If you have a drainage issue, aerating may help.
-For moist, shady areas on your property, follow the tips below to limit the attraction for Fleas and Ticks.
+For moist, shady areas on your property, follow the tips below to limit their attraction.

 The Rest Of The Yard

 Keep It Clean.
 Neatness counts when it comes to eliminating habitats for Fleas and Ticks to hide and lay eggs.
 Remove yard debris, such as piles of lumber, bricks and stones.
 Pick up discarded pots and other garden items; stack them neatly to limit refuge.
 At the end of the growing season, take time to clean up your garden, yard and storage areas under a deck or in a crawl space.